Improving Change Management Plan Development with Leadership Coaching

 At the same time, employees might need to quickly adapt to a new culture, learn new tools or processes, and work with new teammates—all while trying not to disrupt day-to-day business.

-On top of that, research shows that in most cases, day-to-day business does get disrupted—sometimes to the point where the company suffers.
+Unfortunately, this disruption takes a measurable toll.
 L.E.K.
-Consulting once analyzed 2,500 mergers and acquisitions across 25 years and found that on average, shareholder returns drop 10% in the years immediately following an M&A, one of the most common types of organizational change.
+Consulting once analyzed 2,500 mergers and acquisitions across 25 years and found that shareholder returns drop an average of 10% in the years immediately following an M&A, one of the most common types of organizational change.

 How to Improve Employee Morale During Change